-The Center for Rare Diseases will offer opportunities for clinical fellows and faculty from divisions across UCLA to participate in the Rare Diseases clinics and meetings to provide education and raise awareness of rare diseases.
-Raising awareness helps to accelerate the process of making definitive diagnoses and obtaining appropriate therapy for rare diseases.
+The Center for Rare Diseases will offer opportunities for clinical fellows and faculty from divisions across UCLA to participate in the Rare Diseases clinics and meetings to raise education and awareness of rare diseases, thereby accelerating the process of making definitive diagnoses and obtaining appropriate therapy.
 We will provide lectures to the residents and fellows (internal medicine and pediatrics) to further increase awareness and expedite referrals.
 Please contact us to schedule a talk.

 To educate the UCLA community about rare diseases, The Center will run a seminar series that will bring junior rising stars and senior leaders to campus for 1-2 day visits.
+The visits with local faculty, lunch with students and postdocs, and dinner with faculty will be modeled after other seminar series.
+The visit will culminate in a seminar.
 A schedule of seminars is forthcoming.

 If your group wants us to present at your event, please contact us.

 The Center will seed the efforts of the various groups at UCLA interested in developing research projects and tools around rare diseases.
 The Center will launch a Pilot Project Program in 2019.
 We will have a rolling submission process that emphasizes the collaboration between faculty across the UCLA community.
 Deliverables will emphasize utility to the Center plus an explanation about how the project will develop into an NIH-fundable effort or a core-managed capability.
 A publication should result from each awarded project.
 Awardees will be required to give a presentation at a yearly seminar.
 Ideally, the three-year goal of the Pilot Project Program is to engender at least one funded R01 grant and at least one non-NIH-funded grant (e.g., from a foundation).